Skip to content

 });

 The exception is ecommerce data, where Google's standard schema intentionally uses a nested ecommerce.items structure.
-Follow Google's schema exactly for ecommerce — but for everything else, keep it flat.
+Follow Google's schema exactly for ecommerce events — but for everything else, keep it flat.

-Rule 2: Always Include an Event Key
+Always Include an Event Key for Actions

 A dataLayer push without an event key is invisible to GTM triggers.
 GTM's Custom Event trigger type only reacts to pushes that contain an event key.
-If you omit it, the data is stored in the dataLayer's state but no triggers fire.
+If you omit it, the data is stored in the dataLayer's accumulated state but no triggers fire.

-There are legitimate use cases for event-less pushes — setting page-level metadata before GTM loads, for example — but every action (user click, form submission, purchase) should include an event key:
+There are legitimate use cases for event-less pushes — setting page-level metadata before GTM loads, for example — but every user action (click, form submission, purchase) should include an event key:

 dataLayer.push({